anonymized30/FFL/MNIST/README.md

 # MNIST experiments are here.

-## The data set will be automatically downloaded.
+## The data set will be automatically downloaded..